 How menstruation affects women?

-Proper menstrual hygiene empowers women.
+Proper menstrual hygiene management empowers women.
 We say so because lack of appropriate sanitation leads to dropping out of schools, quitting jobs, and whatnot.
-Alone in India, this lack among 355 million menstruating women leaves 12% of them without any menstrual aid.
+Alone in India, this lack among 355 million menstruating women leaves 12% of them without any menstrual products or aid.

 This further leads them to experience grave situations like vaginosis.
 That is often caused by using harmful things like plastic bags, rags, or even ash during menstruation.
 Moreover, 367 million children do not have sanitation facilities in their schools, forcing them to drop out.